• Skip to primary navigation

 06:34

-But the way progress happens, is because generations and new eras grow and develop and become better than the previous ones.
-It’s reason we’re not in the Dark Ages anymore.
-No your position or place in life, it is imperative to create opportunities for children, so we can grow up to blow you away.
+But the way progress happens, is because new generations new eras grow and develop and become better than previous ones.
+It’s the reason we’re not in the Dark Ages anymore.
+No matter your position or place in life, it is imperative to create opportunities for children, so that we can grow up to blow you away.

 06:53